-If you have high blood pressure, you can lower it with small lifestyle changes.
-Work with your doctor to develop a plan for lowering your blood pressure.
+If you’re managing high blood pressure, small lifestyle adjustments can make a significant difference.
+Collaborate with your doctor to create a personalized plan that supports healthier blood pressure levels.
 Part of the plan may also include taking blood pressure-lowering medicine.
 However, your lifestyle changes will be just as important.

 Path to improved health